Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_inputs.md

 The final piece is to update the `scrip`t block to use the `input` value.

-For an input to be treated like a variable in the script block, a `$` must be prepended to the input name.
+For an input to be treated like a variable in the script block, a `$` must be prepended to the input name:

 ```groovy
 echo '$greeting' > output.txt